Kenny Atkinson (chef): Biography

 He returned to the Great British Menu for the following year, and again won the heat.
 This time his fish course was included in the banquet.
 It was based on a dish created by Mary Smith with potted mackerel and gooseberries.
 As the theme was regional, he wanted to use the gooseberries from a local farm.
 The additional exposure from the television show resulted in Atkinson being offered a position as Food Director, heading up three restaurants at Rockcliffe Hall in County Durham.
 In April 2013, he left that position but planned to return to the hotel for specific events through 2013.
 He is aiming to open a new restaurant of his own within the North East of England, and has also made guest appearances at other restaurants in the meanwhile, such as at Tom Kerridge's The Hand and Flowers in Marlow.

-In 2014, Atkinson opened House of Tides, a restaurant set over two floors of a Grade 1 listed 16th century merchant's house on Newcastle upon Tyne's quayside.
+In 2014, Atkinson opened House of Tides, a restaurant set over two floors of a Grade I listed 16th century merchant's house on Newcastle upon Tyne's quayside.
 In 2015, less than 18 months after opening, House of Tides was awarded one Michelin star and, in 2021, it ranked fourth in the National Restaurant Awards Top 100, an annual ranking of UK restaurants.

 In 2022, Atkinson and his partner Abbie opened Solstice by Kenny Atkinson, a small fine dining restaurant in a venue the pair had previously operated as Violet's Café, less than half a mile from House of Tides.
 After operating for only 8 months, it was awarded a Michelin star in March 2023 - the first time there has been multiple Michelin star restaurants in Newcastle upon Tyne.